-There have been three surveys in the last six years which have shown that acupuncture is amongst the safest therapy in use in the UK today.
-Out of 68,000 recorded acupuncture treatments in two of the 2001 surveys, there were only 14 minor (bruising, feeling nauseous) adverse events.
-There have been very few reports of serious adverse events and most adverse effects are transient, lasting no more than a day or so.
+There have been three surveys in the last six years which have shown that it is amongst the safest health therapy and alternative medicine in use in the UK today.
+Out of 68,000 recorded treatments in two of the 2001 surveys (mainly for chronic pain), there were only 14 minor (bruising, feeling nauseous, pain) reported adverse side effects.

-According to the evidence from 12 prospective studies which surveyed more than a million acupuncture treatments, the risk of a serious adverse event with acupuncture is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10 000 individual patients (White, 2004).
-This is very low.
+According to the evidence from 12 prospective clinical trials which surveyed more than a million treatments, the risk of a serious side effects with is estimated to be 0.05 per 10 000 treatments, and 0.55 per 10,000 individual patients.
+This is very low in complementary medicine.

 White, A. (2004).
-A cumulative review of the range and incidence of significant adverse events associated with acupuncture.
-Acupuncture in Medicine; 22: p122-133.
+A cumulative review of the range and incidence of significant adverse events associated with accupuncture.
+Acup in Medicine; 22: p122-133.